PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

-   To calculate the average functional load of a single sound, choose "Add one segment"; to calculate the pairwise functional load of two segments, choose "Add pair of segments"; to calculate the pairwise functional load based on features, choose "Add pair of features."
+   To calculate the average functional load of a single sound, choose "Add one segment"; to calculate the pairwise functional load of two segments, choose "Add pair of segments"; to calculate the pairwise functional load based on features, choose "Add sets of segments based on features."

    For details on how to actually select segments or features, see :ref:`sound_selection` or :ref:`feature_selection` as relevant.